-''' syslog: #This is a output-module to direct log-output to several directions. enabled: no #The use of this output-module is not enabled. facility: local5 #In this option you can set a syslog facility. level: Info #In this option you can set the level of output.
-The possible levels are: #Emergency, Alert, Critical, Error, Warning, Notice, '''
+#In is a output-module to direct log-output to #The use of this output-module is not enabled. #In this option you can set a syslog facility. #In this option you can set the level of output.
+The #Emergency, Alert, Critical, Error, Warning, Notice, '''